-Fall semester.
-Professor Sadjadi.2014-15: Offered in Fall 2014
+Omitted 2016-17.
+Professor Sadjadi.2015-16: Offered in Fall 2015

 (Offered as SPAN 232 and SWAG 232) Although at times derided as abnormal "chicas raras," Spanish women have carved out a particular niche in the history of Spanish literature.
 These novelists, poets, essayists and short story authors have distinguished themselves by tackling issues of sexuality, subjectivity, isolation, sexism and feminism head-on.
 But how do we define an escritura femenina in Spain and what, if anything, differentiates it as a gendered space from canonical "masculine" writing?
 This course examines the social, historical and cultural transformations women have undergone in Spain from the end of the nineteenth century to the beginning of the twenty-first century.
 We will explore a variety of texts and literary genres by authors such as Rosalia de Castro, Carmen Laforet, Carmen Martín Gaite, Ana Rosetti and Dulce Chacón.
 In addition, students will create their own canon by becoming the editors of an Anthology of Spanish Women's Writing.
 This course is conducted in Spanish.

 Requisite: SPAN 199, 211 or 212 or consent of the instructor.
 Limited to 15 students.
-Omitted 2015-16.
-Professor Brenneis.2014-15: Not offered
+Fall semester.
+Professor Brenneis.2015-16: Not offered

 (Offered as SOCI 237 and SWAG 237.)
 How has the rise of working women complicated modern workplaces and the idea of work?
 One challenge is how to value women’s work fairly.
 One index of this challenge is that in workplaces across the world, women earn significantly less than men and are underrepresented in high status positions.
 What explains such gender gaps in the workplace?
 Taking an empirical, social-science perspective, this course will discuss three main aspects of gender and work.
 First, we will cover major theories of gender inequality, such as psychological stereotyping, social exclusion, structural barriers, and gendered socialization.
 Second, in learning about the sociological mechanisms of inequality in the workplace, we will expand our discussion to women’s work in the family and examine how the conflicts individuals face when trying to have both career and family influence women’s lives.
 Finally, we will discuss the mixed results of public policies proposed to reduce gender inequality and work-family incompatibilities and the possible reasons for those mixed results.

 Limited to 20 students.
-Fall semester.
-Professor Mun.2014-15: Offered in Fall 2014
+Omitted 2016-17.
+Professor Mun.2015-16: Offered in Fall 2015

 (Offered as RELI 261 and SWAG 239.)
 A study of the portrayal of women in Jewish tradition.
 Readings will include biblical and apocryphal texts; Rabbinic legal (halakic) and non-legal (aggadic) material; selections from medieval commentaries; letters, diaries, and autobiographies written by Jewish women of various periods and settings; and works of fiction and non-fiction concerning the woman in modern Judaism.
 Employing an inter-disciplinary and cross-cultural approach, we will examine not only the actual roles played by women in particular historical periods and cultural contexts, but also the roles they assume in traditional literary patterns and religious symbol systems.
 This discussion course requires participants to prepare a series of closely argued essays related to assigned readings and films.

-Omitted 2015-16.
-Professor Suárez.2014-15: Offered in Spring 2015
+Omitted 2016-17.
+Professor Niditch.2015-16: Offered in Spring 2016

 (Offered as SWAG 279, BLST 202, and ENGL 279.)
 What do we mean by “women’s fiction”?
 How do we understand women’s genres in different national contexts?
 This course examines topics in feminist thought such as marriage, sexuality, desire and the home in novels written by women writers from South Asia, Africa and the Caribbean.
 We will draw on postcolonial literary theory, essays on transnational feminism and historical studies to situate our analyses of these novels.
 Texts include South African writer Nadine Gordimer’s My Son’s Story, Indian novelist Kiran Desai’s The Inheritance of Loss, and Caribbean author Shani Motoo’s Cereus Blooms at Night.

-Other years: Offered in Fall 2015
+Fall semester.
+Professor Shandilya.2015-16: Offered in Fall 2015